-There are three railway stations at which you might get off: Yeshwantpur, Bangalore Cantonment and Bangalore City.
-Consider hiring an autorikshaw or a taxi to get to the Institute from railway stations.
-The driver may be asked to go to the Raman Research Institute campus located close to Mekhri Circle, on the C V Raman Avenue, in Sadashivanagar.
+You might get off at three railway stations: Yeshwantpur, Bangalore Cantonment and Bangalore City (KSR Bengaluru).
+Consider hiring an auto-rickshaw or a taxi to get to the Institute from the railway stations.
+The driver may be asked to go to the Raman Research Institute campus, located close to Mekhri Circle, on C V Raman Avenue, in Sadashivanagar.

 If arriving on a bus

-The Main Bus Station where all the government transport buses arrive is situated just opposite the Bangalore City Railway Station.
-Consider taking an autorikshaw or taxi to get to the Institute.
+The Main Bus Station (Majestic Bus Station), where all the government transport buses arrive, is situated just opposite the Bangalore City Railway Station (KSR Bengaluru).
+Consider taking an auto-rickshaw or taxi to get to the Institute.